Part 1. Purpose

-The Return of Title IV Funds Policy applies to any student who receives Title IV funding and ceases to be enrolled prior to the end of a period of enrollment (e.g. Fall, Spring or Summer Semester).
+The Return of Title IV Funds Policy applies to any student who receives Title IV funding and ceases to be enrolled before the end of a period of enrollment (e.g. Fall, Spring, or Summer Semester).
 A student is considered to have withdrawn if the student does not complete all the days in a period of enrollment that the student was scheduled to complete.

-The amount of Title IV funds a student earns is a proportional calculation based on the amount of days the student attends school through 60% of the term.
-If a student ceases to attend school after the 60% point, a student has earned 100% of the Title IV funds he or she was scheduled to receive during the period.
+The amount of Title IV funds a student earns is a proportional calculation based on the number of days the student attends courses through 60% of the term.
+If a student ceases to attend courses after the 60% point, a student has earned 100% of the Title IV funds the student was scheduled to receive during the period.
 (Note: this may differ if a student is enrolled in short-term courses, and thus the period of enrollment differs from the standard term.)

 - Unsubsidized Federal Stafford loans

 - Federal Pell Grant

 - Other Title IV grant or loan assistance